calsaviour/longevity/README.md

 that before doing more performance boosts it makes sense to put this behind a frontend to share with the world and see if there's any demand for this.

-Other possible problems: I haven't thought hard about data leakage, so maybe something is off here.
+*Other possible problems*: I haven't thought hard about data leakage, so maybe something is off here.